medianeuroscience/emfdscore/README.md

 # ❤ Py-AMorE: Automated Morality Extraction for Python

-The Automated Morality Extractor (AMorE) is a Python library for the fast and flexible extraction of various moral information metrics from textual input data.
+The Automated Morality Extraction for Python (Py-AMorE) is a Python library for the fast and flexible extraction of various moral information metrics from textual input data.
 AMoRe is build on [spaCy](https://github.com/explosion/spaCy) for faster execution and performs minimal preprocessing consisting of tokenziation, syntactic dependency parsing, lower-casing, and stopword/punctuation/whitespace removal.
-AMorE lets users employ and compare **multiple Moral Foundations Dictionaries**, provides **various metrics for analyzing moral information**, and extracts **moral patient, agent, and attribute words** related to entities.
+Py-AMorE lets users employ and compare **multiple Moral Foundations Dictionaries**, provides **various metrics for analyzing moral information**, and extracts **moral patient, agent, and attribute words** related to entities.

-When using AMorE, please consider citing the following article: redacted for anonymous review.
+When using Py-AMorE, please consider citing the following article: redacted for anonymous review.

 ## Install
-AMorE requires a Python installation (v3.5+).
+Py-AMorE requires a Python installation (v3.5+).
 If your machine does not have Python installed, we recommend installing Python by downloading and installing either [Anaconda or Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) for your OS.

-For best practises, we recommend installing AMorE into a virtual conda environment.
+For best practises, we recommend installing AMorE into a virtual conda environment:
+`conda create -n yourenvname python=3.5`

+`source activate yourenvname`

-Once Anaconda/Miniconda is installed, you can install AMorE by opening a terminal, copy, paste, and execute the following command: `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pyamore`
+Once Anaconda/Miniconda is installed and the env activated, you can install AMorE by copying, pasting, and executing the following command: `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pyamore`

 **NOTE** The install command will be simplified after publication.